gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 ---

 # Variant E — Banking/payments ledger burst (hardest variant)
+Design the database layer for a digital bank's fund-transfer system during a government subsidy disbursement event, where 10 million accounts receive a credit simultaneously and a large fraction of recipients attempt to withdraw/transfer within the same hour."

 ## 1. Functional Requirements
 - Credit 10M accounts simultaneously (batch disbursement)